crystalfontz/CFA050_PI_M/README.md

 Information on the OS included with the CFA050-PI-M can be [found here](OS-Setup.md).

-## Further Information / Use
+## Further Information

 ### Screen Orientation

 Display panel orientation can be conigured using the "Screen Configuration" utility located in the Desktop main menu under Preferences.
-It can also be changed from the command line by using "xrandr --display :0.0 --output DSI-1 --rotate \<direction\>", where \<direction\> can be normal, left, right, inverted.

 ### On-screen Keyboard

-The "matchbox-keyboard" package has been installed to provide and on-screen keyboard for use with a touch-panel.
-The "Keyboard" utility can be found in the Desktop main menu under Accessories.
+If an on-screen keyboard is needed, use the the "Keyboard" utility which can be found in the Desktop main menu under Accessories.

 ### GPIOs